The resummation model in FLAMINGO: precisely predicting matter power suppression from observed halo baryon fractions: Discussion

 The main underlying assumption of our model is that the $f_\mathrm{ret}-f_\mathrm{bc}$ relation -- linking the mean halo baryon fraction to the fraction of mass lost due to baryonic effects, relative to DMO -- which applies to all well-resolved \flamingo haloes regardless of their baryonic physics, is truly universal, i.e.\ that it also applies to haloes in the real Universe.
 We have checked that haloes from the cosmo-OWLS \citep{LeBrun2014} and BAHAMAS \citep{McCarthy2017} simulations indeed lie on top of the same relation we present here -- despite their cosmic baryon fractions lying outside the range probed by \flamingo -- and encourage other simulators to do the same.
+It would be particularly interesting to see if this relation holds for simulations with different gravity and/or hydrodynamics solvers or subgrid implementations than those used here, as these may impact the result of relaxation.
 The results of Appendix~\ref{sec:app_resolution} do indicate that the relation may shift by $\sim 1$ percentage point for lower-mass haloes when the simulation's mass resolution is improved by a factor of 8, which we will investigate further in future work.

 The second-most important assumption of our model is that the non-resolved-halo matter component is sub-dominant on non-linear scales, and that we therefore do not need to accurately model the distribution of ejected matter.
 As we have shown in \S\ref{subsec:resum_z}, this assumption breaks down at high redshifts, although our results there indicate that adding a possibly also universal but redshift-dependent parameter ($\fretcomb$) could solve this issue.
 Some less important assumptions taken include that the linear halo bias is preserved as haloes lose mass (though we find that the relative change in bias is typically $\lesssim 1\%$), and that the halo positions do not change due to feedback in a way that significantly impacts their clustering \citep[justified by the results of][]{vanDaalen2014,Zennaro2025}.